javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

    - macOS/Linux: Terminal
    - Basic knowledge of navigating folders and running commands

-### 🏭 Required for Business Central Integration (Workshop Objective):
+### ðŸ­ Required for Business Central Integration (Workshop Objective):

-> ⚠️ **Important**: This workshop is designed to work with **real Business Central environments**.
+> âš ï¸ **Important**: This workshop is designed to work with **real Business Central environments**.
 The following setup is essential for the full workshop experience.

 - **Azure AD Tenant** with Business Central access
 - **Business Central Environment** (Sandbox or Production):